smarthomejunkie/MyDevices/README.md

 # MyDevices
-A list of all the Smart Home devices that I use.
+Here's the list of all the Smart Home devices that I use.
 This list is not complete yet.
 Check back regularly to see what devices I use.

 ### ***Click on the links to go to the specific webshop***